Plant One Tree on Us

 The urban tree canopy (UTC) is the layer of tree leaves and branches seen from above.
 The benefits of individual trees and overall higher UTC range from energy conservation and increased home values to cleaner air and water.
 Because City Council set a goal of 45% tree canopy coverage and residential land showed the highest potential for increasing UTC, the City has been working on ways to increase private tree plantings.
 That brings us to the new Plant One Tree on Us program, or as we like to call it, POTOU.
 Below you'll find all the information you need to reserve a native tree planted for you.

-An overview of the process is: choose a tree, complete the online reservation form, sign and return the homeowner agreement, put the marking flag where you want the tree, and provide safe access to the yard for the contractor.
+An overview of the process is: choose a tree, complete the online reservation form, contact Miss Utility, choose a location, and sign and return the homeowner agreement.
+Closer to the time of the plantings, City staff will drop a small orange marking flag at your house.
+The flag will need to be placed in the ground exactly where you want the tree planted and provide safe access to the yard for the contractor.
 To help guide your choice of tree and to reserve it, continue reading.

 Choosing Your New Tree